Vinaykumarmahato/Google-Online-Assessment-Solution-in-java/README.md

 ### Explanation:
 We can distribute the processes with loads `[1, 2, 4]` to the first server and `[3, 5]` to the second one so that their total loads will be 7 and 8, respectively.
 The difference of their loads will be equal to 1.

+# Hotel Booking System

+Given a hotel which has 10 floors [0-9] and each floor has 26 rooms [A-Z].
+You are given a sequence of rooms, where `+` suggests the room is booked, and `-` suggests the room is freed.
+The task is to find which room is booked the maximum number of times.

+## Problem Statement

+You may assume that the list describes a correct sequence of bookings in chronological order.
+That is, only free rooms can be booked, and only booked rooms can be freed.
+All rooms are initially free.
+Note that this does not mean that all rooms have to be free at the end.
+In case two rooms have been booked the same number of times, return the lexographically smaller room.

+## Assumptions

+- N (length of input) is an integer within the range [1, 600]. <br>
+- Each element of array A is a string consisting of three characters: "+" or "-"; a digit "0"-"9"; and uppercase English letter "A" - "Z". <br>
+- The sequence is correct.
+That is, every booked room was previously free, and every freed room was previously booked. <br>

+### Example

+Input: ["+1A", "+3E", "-1A", "+4F", "+1A", "-3E"] <br>
+Output: "1A" <br>
+Explanation: Room 1A has been booked 2 times. <br>